Here we provide information on:

 We also work with the Environment Agency and other partners to plan how to best protect the community of Derbyshire from flooding and how to respond in an emergency.

 The Environment Agency is responsible for issuing flood warnings to the public.
 It provides a dedicated Floodline information service tel: 0845 988 1188.
-The line operates 24 hours per day, seven days per week.
+The line operates 24 hours per day, 7 days per week.

 The flood warning information is updated every 15 minutes.